ProtractorNinja/cu-handin-magic-make/README.md

    `https://handin.cs.clemson.edu/help/students/cli/setup/` for both your development machine and the lab machines.

 3. Grab the Makefile.
-You can either `git clone` on this repository (`git@github.com:ProtractorNinja/cu-handin-magic-make.git`) or just download the Makefile straight from here.
+You can either `git clone` this repository (`git@github.com:ProtractorNinja/cu-handin-magic-make.git`) or just download the Makefile straight from here.